neuronsimulator/nrn-build-ci/README.md

 Stream 8, CentOS Stream 9, Debian Bullseye (11), Debian Bookworm (12), macOS 11
 and macOS 12 are tested.

+The tested distributions are generally configured with the explicit name/version of the second-newest version of the distribution at the time, while a generic "latest" tag is used for the latest version (where available).

+This means that when a new version of a distribution is released, we automatically start testing it.
+When this happens, the old second-newest version generally becomes the third-newest version, and must be manually updated via pull request.
+This is often an opportunity to drop some version-specific scripts.
+The `fedora:latest` build is particulally useful, as Fedora has a relatively fast release cadence and often includes cutting-edge compilers and library versions; this means we can often spot issues via this build before they trickle down to other CI configurations and users in the community.

 The configuration of these builds serves as an up-to-date reference of how to build NEURON on each platform.

 ## System package installation